top of page

 Therapeutic Approaches

-Psychodynamic Therapy
+Attachment Therapy

 A psychodynamic therapy that looks into your early relationship with your primary caregiver(s) and significant others.
 Our experience of our first relationship during infancy has a marked impact on our lives, as this relationship becomes the blueprint for all others.
-Attachment Therapy can help you gain a deeper understanding of yourself and your world
+Attachment Therapy can help you gain a deeper understanding of yourself and your world.

 Cognitive Behavioural Therapy